Relax in Relationship

 Do we need to talk God into guiding us, over and over, if he’s already promised to do so?
+Perhaps the problem is in our listening.

-My main problem is that sometimes I’m afraid I’m spiritually deaf and don’t hear his guidance, or don’t understand it.
+Sometimes I’m afraid I’m spiritually deaf and don’t hear his guidance, or don’t understand it.
 But surely God will help us know how to obey him if we really want to do so.
 His word says “God is at work in you, both to will and to work for his good pleasure,” (Phil.
 2:13)

 God gives us a beautiful way of getting to know him, of learning how to relate to him.
 Think of the best father you can imagine, and note what he is like.
 Even the less than wonderful fathers probably have some qualities that are like our Father God.